duneanalytics/docs/.autodoc/docs/markdown/docs/data-tables/decoded/index.md

 ## Questions:
  1. **How can I check if a specific contract has already been decoded in the Dune database?**

-You can check if a contract has been decoded by querying the `[blockchain].contracts` tables through the database or by using the provided dashboard links for V2 Engine (Spark SQL) and V1 Engine (PosgreSQL) in the app technical guide.
+You can check if a contract has been decoded by querying the `[blockchain].contracts` tables through the database or by using the provided dashboard links for V2 Engine (Spark SQL) and V1 Engine (PostgreSQL) in the app technical guide.

 2. **How long does it take to decode a smart contract once it has been submitted?**